 Vitamina G. In Order to Understand the Present, we have to Imagine the Future

-Vitamina G is another project led by the Foundation, funded by Fondazione di Comunità Milano and that involves a host of partners: ASC Lombardia, Fondazione ACRA, Associazione Nazionale Ex Deportati Nei Campi Nazisti (ANED), Legambiente Lombardia Onlus, Auser Regionale Lombardia, Comitato Regionale UNPLI Lombardia, Cooperativa sociale Tikvà Economie Territoriali Inclusive.
+Vitamina G24 is another project led by the Foundation, funded by Fondazione di Comunità Milano and that involves a host of partners: ASC Lombardia, Fondazione ACRA, Associazione Nazionale Ex Deportati Nei Campi Nazisti (ANED), Legambiente Lombardia Onlus, Auser Regionale Lombardia, Comitato Regionale UNPLI Lombardia, Cooperativa sociale Tikvà Economie Territoriali Inclusive.

 The project aims to promote a sense of active youth participation and community appreciation through the framework of the 2030 Agenda for Sustainable Development.
 The promotion of ideas of collective responsibility for shared material and immaterial goods and social values expressed involves three major actions and approaches: